widelang/draft/README.md

 />
 ```

-The `.` Resolution Intent were removed from Entity and Function Object, what now what to do when resolving outside?
+The `.` Resolution Intent were removed from Entity and Function Object, and now what to do when resolving outside?

 Outside in any case of static resolution you can use the `..` Extent Intent itself, and that's prefered, but when you are using the Object name itself, you can just use a single `.`, this is possible because there's no way for an Object name being redefined.